FloBeep/Project-3/README.md

 **Dataset Features**
 The dataset contains the following key columns:

-Rank: The rank of the individual in the Forbes 2022 Billionaires list.
+Rank: The rank of the individual in the Forbes 2022 Billionaires list.\n
-Name: The full name of the billionaire.
+Name: The full name of the billionaire.\n
-Net Worth: The net worth of the billionaire in USD (as of the 2022 list).
+Net Worth: The net worth of the billionaire in USD (as of the 2022 list).\n
-Country: The country of citizenship.
+Country: The country of citizenship.\n
-Source of Wealth: The primary source of the billionaire's wealth (e.g., company, industry).
+Source of Wealth: The primary source of the billionaire's wealth (e.g., company, industry).\n
-Industry: The industry or sector in which the billionaire primarily operates.
+Industry: The industry or sector in which the billionaire primarily operates.\n
-Age: The age of the billionaire.
+Age: The age of the billionaire.\n
-Longitude and Latitude: Geo locations where the billionaire resides.
+Longitude and Latitude: Geo locations where the billionaire resides.\n Dataset Structure\n
-Dataset Structure
-Total records: Approximately 2,600 billionaires.
+Total records: Approximately 2,600 billionaires.\n
-File format: CSV (Comma Separated Values).
+File format: CSV (Comma Separated Values).\n

 **Project Structure**